-Have you ever wondered about the difference between big banks and local banks?
-We’re here to tell you it goes way beyond “convenience” and straight to the heart of important issues that affect all of us.
+Have you ever wondered about the difference between national banks and community banks?
+We’re here to tell you it goes way beyond convenience, and straight to the heart of important issues that affect all of us.

 Less fees, more savings

-While big bank chains seem to offer more convenience than your locally owned financial institutions, if you look a little closer, you might be surprised.
+While big bank chains appear to offer more convenience than your locally owned financial institutions, if you look a little closer, you might be surprised.
 For example, consider ATMs.
-A lot of bigger banks hit you with a hefty fee for not using their ATMs.
-But meanwhile, more and more community banks and credit unions are offering fee-free ATM networks.
+A lot of national banks hit you with a hefty fee for not using their ATMs.
+Meanwhile, more and more community banks (like Gateway Bank) and credit unions are offering fee-free ATM networks.
 These ATM networks often provide you with even more nationwide coverage than the big banks do, giving you more banking options with no fees at all.

 Home is where the heart is